Sam Hague

-Sam Hague (1828 – 7 January 1901) was a British blackface minstrel dancer and troupe owner.
+Sam Hague (1828 – 7 January 1901) was a British blackface minstrel performer, dancer, and troupe owner.
 He was a pioneering white owner of a minstrel troupe composed of black members, and the success he saw with this troupe inspired many other white minstrel managers to tour with black companies.

+Early life

-Hague was born in Sheffield, England in 1828 and in his youth launched a career as a clog dancer.
+Hague was born in 1828, in Sheffield, England.
+In his youth launched a career as a clog dancer.

+Career

 In 1850, he moved with his brothers Tom and William to America, where they toured as the Brothers Hague Concert Party.
 He went on to partner two other renowned cloggers, Dublin-born Tim Hayes and fellow Yorkshireman Dick Sands, in the leading minstrel and variety theaters.

 He co-managed Wagner and Hague's Pontoon Minstrels, touring the western states, then briefly retired from show business in 1866, opening the Champion Shades bar with his brother Tom opposite the Mechanics Hall theater in Utica, New York.
 A visit to Utica by W.H.
 Lee's Slave Troupe of Georgia Minstrels, a company made up of genuinely black minstrels, inspired Hague to purchase the group and launch a tour of England.
 Hague's troupe, which included variety star Japanese Tommie, debuted at the Theatre Royal, Liverpool.
 The troupe was initially a failure in both Liverpool and on tour, but business picked up when Hague added white singers and instrumentalists, retaining only a few "colored" specialty performers.
 The successful combination began an 18-year career based at St. James's Hall, Liverpool.